santosholi01/Portfolio_Django_Bootstrap/README.md

 ## implement💻
-  1. First create the folder and open any source Code Editor.
+  1. First create a folder and open in any source Code Editor.
   2. Create the virtual Enviroment for this project(python virnev) ->pip install virtualenv
 ->python -m virtualenv nameofthevirtualenviroment(it can be any things as you like)